I’ve helped professionals just like you:

 He had good reason to doubt as well – Leo had applied to TEDxRioDeLaPlata 3 years prior and didn’t even get short listed.
 He even had the organizers tell him they were just looking for more technical people.

-But then, at TEDxRioDeLaPlata (the same event he knew he couldn’t get in to) , Leo delivered his TEDx talk to a 10,000 person live audience on both Oct 23 and 24 2019 at one of the largest TEDx events in the world.
+But then, at TEDxRioDeLaPlata (the same event he knew he couldn’t get in to) , Leo delivered his TEDx talk to a 20,000 person live audience at one of the largest TEDx events in the world.
+(Detailed interview and case study with Leo here)

 (look at the size of the room!)

-John (a business coach and author) had been invited to be a TEDx speaker, but after reading my emails and blog posts about some lower-quality events, decided that the event he was invited to was below his standards, so he turned them down.
+John (a business coach and author in the Bay area) had applied to more than 20 TEDx events.
+After all that effort, he was invited to be a TEDx speaker, but after reading my emails and blog posts about some lower-quality events, decided that the event he was invited to was below his standards, so he turned them down.

 Zach (a piano teacher/YouTuber) initially thought TEDx was something that “just happens”.
 Until he found my site, he had no idea it was something you could intentionally go GET.

-7 weeks after starting work with me, he was booked as a speaker at TEDxOshkosh
+7 weeks after starting work with me, he was booked as a speaker at TEDxOshkosh.
+More detailed case study/testimonial here with Zach.

 Jill’s talk had grown to 200,000 views but had started to plateau.
 She had hired a website marketing expert/social media guru, and an agent, but was still stuck.
 She wanted to grow the audience for her talk so that book publishers would accept her book proposal.

-After implementing some automatic video marketing systems I helped her through, it has now grown to more than 630,000 views (outperforming 99% of TEDx Talks).
 Today, Jill’s talk is growing on its own (eg: without being actively promoted by Jill).
 Jill also got a book deal.
-UPDATE: Jill’s talk is now just over 1.6mm views.
+Jill’s talk is now just over 2mm views.

 After I helped Roger craft a marketing strategy for his talk it reached 1.5mm views in 2016.
-UPDATE: As of Oct 2019, Roger’s talk is now just over 2.7mm views and continues to grow rapidly.
+UPDATE: As of Oct 2019, Roger’s talk is now just over 2.7mm views and is growing as quickly in 2020 as it did in 2018.

 “I followed the system and had a TEDx Talk in 2 months”